RedHatNordicsSA/learnlinux/lab-2/README.md

 dmesg: read kernel buffer failed: Permission denied
 ```

 💥 Now we are going to disable SELinux on the system. **Never** do this on an actual system.
+If anyone questions this, it likely means that they do not understand what they are talking about.
 ```
 sudo setenforce 0
 ```